thradams/cake/ownership.md

 ```

+The location and usage of qualifier owner is similar of const.
+For instance, for pointers it goes after `*`, but for this socket sample it can be before int.

 ## View Objects

 A **view object** is an object referencing another object without managing its lifetime.
 The lifetime of the referenced object must be bigger than the lifetime of the view object.